-City of Bothell is working with hundreds of organizations across Puget Sound to challenge you to do at least one simple action that helps keep the Puget Sound healthy this month.
+City of Bothell is working with hundreds of organizations across Puget Sound to challenge you to do at least one simple action that helps keep the Puget Sound healthy.
 What will you do?

 Check out this short video for eight simple ways you can help.
 Need more ideas?